urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-  Determines whether one string is lexically greater than or equal to another string, where the two strings are interpreted as containing ASCII character codes.
+  **lge**(3) determines whether one string is lexically greater than or equal to another string, where the two strings are interpreted as containing ASCII character codes.
 If the String **a** and String **b** are not the same length, the shorter is compared as if spaces were appended to it to form a value that has the same length as the longer.

   The lexical comparison intrinsics **lge**(3), **lgt**(3), **lle**(3),
   and **llt**(3) differ from the corresponding intrinsic operators